BlackIkeEagle/muttvcardsearch/README.md

 * The options don't have to be in a particular order
 * To change a setting just reconfigure and pass `--name=your-label` to identify the entry and then apply the changes you have.
-Always provide all settings - even if you only would like to change a single setting.
+Always provide all settings - even if you only would like to change a single one.
-* To add an entry (i.e. a new vcard list) provide a new label, i.e. `--name=your-new-label`
+* To add an entry (i.e. a new vcard list) provide a new label, i.e. `--name=your-new-label`, and then pass the rest as shown above.
-* There is currently no option to show a single entry, show all entries or delete one (or all) This can all be done manually using your favorite editor or `less`... see TODO.
+* There is currently no option to show a single entry, show all entries or delete one (or all).
+  This can all be done manually using your favorite editor... see TODO.

 UPGRADE
 ------------